AbhilashG97/Watermelon-Icecream/Annotations/Basics/README.md

     ```java
     @Entity(value)
     ```
-    :exclamamtion: If the annotation has only one element then the value can be specified directly inside the parenthesis
+    :exclamation: If the annotation has only one element then the value can be specified directly inside the parenthesis
 1. ```java
     @Entity(
         element1 = value1,